dokterbob/django-popularity/README.rst

 Installation
 ============
-1)  Change into some sensible directory and get the latest version from GitHub by doing::
+1)  Change into some suitable directory and get the latest version from GitHub by doing::

 	git clone git://github.com/dokterbob/django-popularity.git